Deadpoint

-Deadpoint is an upcoming British drama television made for Channel 4 by Clerkenwell Films, set in Wales.
+Deadpoint is an upcoming British drama television series made for Channel 4 by Clerkenwell Films, set in Wales.
 The cast is led by Callum Scott Howells, Michael Socha and Christine Tremarco.

 Premise

 A man is searching for his missing sister in Snowdonia (Eryri) national park at the same time as a far-right group, Justice Crusade, are preparing for a mission in the area.